comprna/SUPPA/README.md

 ENSG00000000419;SE:chr20:49557470-49557642:49557746-49558568:-	0.0469449126	0.0954045953
 ENSG00000000419;SE:chr20:49557470-49557666:49557746-49558568:-	0.0164051352	0.1518481518
 ```
-If **--combination** flag is set to FALSE, ΔPSI values are calculated pairwise between each pair of adjacent conditions as provided, and calculating the PSI different between a given condition and the previous one.
+If **--combination** flag is indicated, ΔPSI values are calculated pairwise between each pair of adjacent conditions as provided, and calculating the PSI different between a given condition and the previous one.
 For instance, for three conditions 1,2,3, the ΔPSI values will be calculated for 2 - 1 (Cond1_Cond2_dPSI) and 3 - 2 (Cond2_Cond3_dPSI).
-By contrast, if  **--combination** flag is set to TRUE, ΔPSI values are calculated pairwise between all the possible combinations conditions.
+By contrast, if  **--combination** flag is not indicated, ΔPSI values are calculated pairwise between all the possible combinations conditions.
 For the previous example conditions 1,2,3, the ΔPSI values will be calculated for 2 - 1 (Cond1_Cond2_dPSI), 3 - 1 (Cond1_Cond3_dPSI) and 3 - 2 (Cond2_Cond3_dPSI).

 **psivec file**